sourcefrog/cargo-mutants/book/src/mutants-out.md

 * An `outcomes.json` file describing the results of all tests, and summary counts of each outcome.

+* A `diff/` directory, containing a diff file for each mutation, relative to the unmutated baseline.
+  `mutants.json` includes for each mutant the name of the diff file.

 * A `logs/` directory, with one log file for each mutation plus the baseline unmutated case.
 The log contains the diff of the mutation plus the output from cargo. `outcomes.json` includes for each mutant the name of the log file.